ec-jrc/G2Q/README.md

 Download Visual Studio
 1. Create a new C# console project.
-2. Set “x64” as “Platform target”
+2. Set "x64" as "Platform target"
-3. Add as reference “GAMS.net4.dll” located at “[GAMS install directory]\[Latest version]” e.g. “C:\Program Files\25.1”
+3. Add as reference "GAMS.net4.dll" located at "[GAMS install directory]\[Latest version]" e.g. "C:\GAMS\win64\30.3"
-4. Add as reference “QvxLibrary.dll” located into SDK file downloaded earlier.
+4. Add as reference "QvxLibrary.dll" located into SDK file downloaded earlier.
 5. Check that both references has been correctly added
 6. Compile the project using Visual Studio
 7. Follow the next step in order to name the connector, e.g. GAMS: